 Also of note is Hati and Perasaan by Malaysian artist Orkibal.
 Despite the bright colours and wonderfully weird illustrations, the striking graffiti mural is his portrayal of his dark days of suffering gout.

 But festival or not, Gillman Barracks by itself is photo-worthy.
 Located amongst lush greenery, the cluster of art galleries boasts conserved colonial architecture, thanks to its past as British military barracks.

-Getting here: Take the MRT to Labrador Park Station, walk towards Alexandra Road and stay on that lane, heading towards a sheltered walkway.
+Getting there: Take the MRT to Labrador Park station, walk towards Alexandra Road and stay on that lane, heading towards a sheltered walkway.
 It’ll take you into Gillman Barracks.

 Gillman Barracks, 9 Lock Road, Singapore 108937

 Some might argue that the West has nothing to boast about, but we disagree; it’s home to the Chinese Gardens.
 This sprawling park was inspired by the northern Chinese imperial style of architecture.

 The bridges here are unlike what you’ll find elsewhere in Singapore.
 Take the bridge of Double Beauty which connects the Chinese and Japanese gardens.
 Its outstanding white colour perfectly juxtaposes the rich greenery, and red pagodas which dot the park.

 Venture further and you’ll discover the Suzhou-style Bonsai Gardens.
 Aside from the gorgeously manicured bonsai trees, the arches and gates in this garden are a real sight to behold.